stat545ubc-2021/mda-HosseinEbrahimiK/Milestone 3/mini-project-3.md

 <!-------------------------- Start your work below ---------------------------->

+One of the summarizing tables from milestone 2:

 ``` r
 num_tr_nghbr <- vancouver_trees %>%
   # creating a variable year when trees are planted